Healthy weeknight dinners for one. It's easier than you think!

 3. Jars of pasta sauce, garden-style marinara (an easy way to increase your vegetable intake)

 4. Dried pasta.
 Have you tried legume pasta?
-With additional fiber and protein, these types of pasta make a healthier alternative to traditional pasta.
+With additional fiber and protein, these pastas provide a healthier alternative to traditional pasta.
 Cook up a box, cool, and mix with additional ingredients for a tasty pasta salad.

-5. Canned fruits packed in their own juices instead of sugary syrup come in handy when you don't have time to go to the grocery store at the end of the week.
+5. Canned fruits packed in their own juices instead of sugary syrup come in handy when you don't have time to shop at the end of the week.

 7. A variety of frozen fruits for breakfast smoothies or afternoon snacks

-8. A variety of frozen vegetables to increase vegetables in sauces
+8. A variety of frozen vegetables to increase the nutritional content of sauces

-9. Cans or packets of tuna packed in water, low-fat mayonnaise, and pickles or relish for a tuna sandwich
+9. Cans or packages of water-packed tuna, low-fat mayonnaise, and pickles or relish for a tuna sandwich, or use this recipe for quick and easy tuna-stuffed avocado.

 11. Deli cheeses and lean, reduced-sodium meats for sandwiches

-13. Frozen chicken breasts and lean meat patties.
-Move these from the freezer to the refrigerator the day before you need them (or place them in a well-sealed bag in cold water) to defrost early and save time.
+13. Move frozen chicken breasts and lean meat patties from the freezer to the refrigerator to defrost the day before you need them.
+Or place them in a well-sealed bag in cold water to defrost and save time.
 Vegetarian patties can usually be cooked from frozen.

 14. Whole-grain sliced bread.
 And yes, you can remove a slice from the freezer and put it in the toaster!